mgtools/MicroKPNN/README.md

 # MicroKPNN
- knowledge-primed neural network for microbiome-based predictions.
+ knowledge-primed neural network for microbiome-based human host phenotype prediction

  The prior-knowledge used in MicroKPNN includes the metabolic activities of different bacterial species, taxonomy level and community information.